TiagoBsCastro/CCToolkit/README.md

 ## Features

 - **Cosmological Calculations**: Easily compute various cosmological quantities, including background quantities and power spectra.
-- **Halo Mass Function (HMF)**: Calculate the multiplicity function and HMF parameters for different halo finders based on the model presented in Castro et al. 2022.
+- **Halo Mass Function (HMF)**: Implements the multiplicity function and HMF parameters for different halo finders based on the model presented in [Castro et al. 2023](https://inspirehep.net/literature/2132031).
-- **Halo Bias**: Includes functions to compute the linear halo bias, with corrections based on the Peak Background Split (PBS) model presented in Castro et al. 2024.
+- **Halo Bias**: Inplements the functions to compute the linear halo bias, with corrections based on the Peak Background Split (PBS) model presented in Castro et al. 2024.
 - **Utility Functions**: Provides useful utilities for the manipulation of the power spectrum.

 ## Installation